11 Best Types of Siding for Every Homeowner (Pros and Cons)

 Fiber cement siding is a high-quality material that can look and act like vinyl siding, cement siding, and wood siding — but with added durability.
 Fiber cement siding is manufactured to withstand the elements and keep your home safe and secure without sacrificing the look.

 Vinyl siding and fiber cement both have a similar look with the wood “grain” look and come in a variety of colors and textures.
-However, you can probably expect the most you would pay for custom vinyl siding is likely the least you might pay for fiber cement.
-But, the genuine look you can get with fiber cement definitely gives you more of a return on investment to your home.
+However, you can probably expect that the most you would pay for custom vinyl siding is likely the least you might pay for fiber cement.
+But the genuine look you can get with fiber cement definitely gives you more of a return on investment in your home.

 10. Brick

-Brick is made of some of the most durable and abundant earthly materials — clay and shale.
-They are incredibly eco-friendly and can be used or re-used for many things.
+Brick is made of some of the most durable and abundant earthly materials, clay and shale.
+They are incredibly eco-friendly and can be used or reused for many things.
 Plus, an added bonus is matching your retaining walls and other landscaping to match your home’s brick siding.
 The one major downside is that though the bricks themselves are highly durable, the mortar in between can wear away from being exposed to the elements.
-This can be repaired but can be a nuisance if it happens every few years.
+This can be repaired, but it can be a nuisance if it happens every few years.

 11. Stone Veneer Siding